Shock of a meeting between Vikings and Anglo-Saxons and 1st step in the construction of England

 Linguistic heritage and interbreeding

 The reigns of the Scandinavians then that of the “Anglo-Normans” who will succeed them, will play an essential role in the construction of the kingdom of England.
 These traces are still found today.
-The interplay of Christian unions and “more danico” between native populations, English nobility and Scandinavian and Norman colonists, the relations between peasant populations and nobles, travel between England and Normandy… lay the foundations for a new mixed English population.
+The interplay of Christian unions and ” more danico ” between native populations, English nobility and Scandinavian and Norman settlers, the relations between peasant populations and nobles, travel between England and Normandy… lay the foundations for a new mixed English population.
 Cultural, religious, economic interactions, exchanges of all kinds allow the development of an original and rich culture.
 From a linguistic point of view, it would be tempting to find in the English language numerous contributions from Eastern Scandinavian and Viking vocabulary.
 And thereby a manifest sign of his influence.
-If a contribution is effective and important, it is also to be taken with great caution because nothing is less simple than to disentangle the origins of the terms, both in the spoken language and in the toponymy, of what makes up “Old English ” then English.
+If a contribution is real and important, it is also to be taken with great caution because nothing is less simple than to disentangle the origins of the terms, both in the spoken language and in the toponymy, of what makes up “Old English ” then English.
 “Old English” was built on the linguistic contributions of Jutes and Angles, who came from a region close to Denmark.
 The Norman/French, Saxon, Scandinavian/“Old Norse” dialects: Danish, Norwegian, Swedish… have common Germanic origins.
 It is therefore very thorny to deduce a more “Viking” than Saxon origin.
-We will of course mention the inevitable days of the week: thursday, Thor’s day, friday, Frigg’s day, tuesday, Tyr’s day.
-Similarly, much of English maritime, environmental and warrior vocabulary has been borrowed from Scandinavian languages.
+We will of course mention the inevitable days of the week: thursday , Thor’s day, friday , Frigg’s day, tuesday , Tyr’s day.
+Similarly, a good number of words from the maritime, environmental and warlike vocabulary of Yorkshire patois or English are borrowed from Scandinavian languages.

 The Anglo-Norman language, languages of scholars and high officials, will be a symbol of elitism within the English nobility.
 Alternately integrated or rejected according to history, it symbolizes above all the Norman influence, and beyond that French, in England.
 Finally, we can recall the special place of Yorkshire, heiress of the Danelaw, in the history of England.
 Its dialect is the most striking testimony to the heritage left by the Vikings… following the first foot in Lindisfarne.